Kishore-83096/Parent/README.md

 Purpose:

-- internal-only endpoint used by Messenger before allowing a message
+- internal-only endpoint used by Messenger before allowing a text, attachment, voice-note, audio, or video message
 - validates sender, recipient, saved-contact relationship, and block state

 Headers: